Walofz/CashReaper/README.md

 <br>
 Honeygain offers additional credits in the form of lucky pot and achievements.
 Users need to visit their website everyday to claim these credits.
 You can automate this process by setting `USE_HONEYGAIN_AUTOCLAIM` to `y` in the settings file.

-This will run a program every 6 hours to automatically claim any available honeygain lucky pot and unlocked rewards, thus maximizing your earnings while remaining 100% passive.
+This will run a program every 30 mins to automatically claim any available honeygain lucky pot and unlocked rewards, thus maximizing your earnings while remaining 100% passive.
 <br><br>Example
 ```
 USE_HONEYGAIN_AUTOCLAIM=y